 Before the rise of online shopping and mass data collection, consumers could shop anonymously.
-Now, companies can gather data on consumers' purchase histories, search history, "likes" on social media, geolocation, IP address, and more to create a detailed portrait of a consumer.
-For example, an investigation published by Consumer Reports showed that Kroger creates profiles of its loyalty program members based on inferences from the data it collects, such as the shopper's gender, age, income, household size, level of interest in going on a cruise, whether they own a cat or a dog, and more.
-Many companies create similarly detailed profiles of consumers.
+Now, companies can now gather data on consumers' purchase histories, search history, "likes" on social media, geolocation, IP address and more to create a detailed portrait of a consumer.
+For example, an investigation published by Consumer Reports showed that Kroger creates detailed profiles of its loyalty program members based on inferences from the data it collects, such as the shopper's gender, age, income, household size, level of interest in going on a cruise, whether they own a cat or a dog, and more.

-Companies can then use this information to charge different prices to different customers-known as surveillance pricing-based on a consumer's demographic information, their inferred interests, how desperate they think the consumer is, and more.
+Companies can then use this information to charge different prices to different consumers-known as surveillance pricing-based on a consumer's demographic information, their inferred interests, how desperate they think the consumer is, and more.
 For example:

-- An investigative journalist writing for SFGate looked at the prices offered for a hotel room in Manhattan for a specific date, then varied his operating system, browser, cookies, and location (his computer's IP address).
-When he changed his IP address from the Bay Area to Phoenix and then to Kansas City, the prices dropped by more than \$200 per night in one instance and more than \$511 in another instance. - The Wall Street Journal reported that Orbitz, the travel aggregation company, determined that Mac users spent more per night on hotels than Windows users and began steering Mac users towards pricier hotels. - A Minnesota news site discovered that Target changed prices on its app for certain products based on whether the customer-and their device-was physically inside a Target store.
-When the reporters looked at the Target app while inside a store, they found https://www.consumerreports.org/money/questionable-business-practices/kroger-secret-grocery-shopper-loyalty-profiles-unfair-a1011215563/
+- An investigative journalist writing for SFGate looked at the prices offered for a hotel room in Manhattan for a specific date, then varied his operating system, browser, cookies, and location (his computer's IP address).ii When he changed his IP address from the Bay Area to Phoenix and then to Kansas City, the prices dropped by more than \$200 per night in one instance and more than \$511 in another instance. - The Wall Street Journal reported that Orbitz, the travel aggregation company, determined that Mac users spent more per night on hotels than Windows users and began steering Mac users towards pricier hotels.iii - In July of 2025, Delta's President announced that 20% of the airline's tickets will be priced by AI, saying "We will have a price available on that airplane at that time that's available to you the individual." - A Minnesota local news site discovered that Target changed the prices displayed on its app for certain products based on whether the customer-and their device-was physically inside a Target store.
+When the reporters looked at the Target app while inside a store, they found that a Graco car seat was \$72 more expensive than when they had been sitting on the far side of the Target parking lot, and a Dyson vacuum was \$148 more expensive.